Bush Morning Glory: Keeps its “Cool”

 Soil

 Bush morning glory prefers sandy or gravelly soils that are slightly alkaline.
-But whatever soil you plant it in, it must be well-draining.
+But it will grow in any desert soil, as long as it’s well-draining.

 Other Location Considerations

-Because it has no thorns, is non-toxic, and nearly litter-free, it’s a plant you can feel comfortable placing near a pool, sidewalk, or anywhere it might come in contact with pets and people.
+Because it has no thorns, is non-toxic, and nearly litter-free, you can feel comfortable placing bush morning glory near a pool, sidewalk, or anywhere it might come in contact with pets and people.

 Striking silver leaves and white flowers come to the forefront at dusk, making it an excellent addition to a moon garden.